You can view the full standard and more information about its design principles in Confluence.

 - The Third Party sets up an account information flow with the API Provider (e.g. the customer’s bank).

 - The Third Party transfers the customer to their bank to securely authorise access to specific account information.
-In v2.0 of the standard either a redirect or decoupled authentication flow can be used for the customer to authorise access to their account information.
+In v2.0 and above of the standard either a redirect or decoupled authentication flow can be used for the customer to authorise access to their account information.

 - The API Provider gives real-time confirmation to the Third Party that the customer has authorised access to the account and provides the consented information.